wilsjame/how-to-nasa/index.md

 }]
 ```

 The actual response is much longer and includes numerous positional data sets such as lunar and sun positions in space.
 For our application we want access to the image file which is **not** returned.
 Use the **image name** returned to access the actual image source.
-Here is the syntax for creating the image source URL.
+Here is the syntax for creating the **image source URL**.
 Variables are denoted with a `$` and are in all caps.

 ```markdown
 https://epic.gsfc.nasa.gov/archive/$COLLECTION/$YEAR/$MONTH/$DAY/$IMAGE_TYPE/$IMAGE_NAME.$IMAGE_TYPE